-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update?
-XV I. RECREATION Would the project: a) LTS LTS No No No No b) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+Are Any New Mitigation Measures Required for the LPSP?
+XV I. RECREATION Would the project: a) Would the project result in a substantial adverse physical impact associated with the provisions of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for parks?
+LTS LTS No No No No b) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
 LTS LTS No No No No c) Does the project include recreational facilities or require the construction or expansion of recreational facilities, which might LTS LTS No No No No

-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? have an adverse physical effect on the environment?
+Are Any New Mitigation Measures Required for the LPSP? have an adverse physical effect on the environment?

 The City's Municipal Code does not dictate a resident/acreage ratio for parkland and open space.
 While buildout of the General Plan Update would induce population growth and likely increase demand for parkland and open space and potentially result in the deterioration of existing facilities, the GP EIR found that improvements to existing and development of new open space and recreation amenities included in buildout, in conjunction with the Residential Impact Fee that each new development would be subject to as well as other in-lieu fees, impacts would be less than significant.
-The GP EIR concluded that the increase in population projected by buildout of the General Plan Update would increase demand for parkland, open space, and recreational facilities increased use could deteriorate existing facilities or require the development of additional facilities.
+The GP EIR concluded that the increase in population projected by buildout of the General Plan Update would increase demand for parkland, open space, and recreational facilities; increased use could deteriorate existing facilities or require the development of additional facilities.
 The GP EIR found that land uses permitting parkland, open space, and recreational activities would not be converted and that there would be opportunities for additional facilities to be built.
-All residential development under the buildout of the GP Update would be required to pay a Residential Impact Fee; any type of project that acquires open space would also be subject to in-lieu fees.
+All residential development under the buildout of the GP would be required to pay a Residential Impact Fee; any type of project that acquires open space would also be subject to in-lieu fees.
 As such, the GP EIR found that impacts to recreation would be less than significant with adherence to existing regulations, including payment of applicable fees.